Fledermann/paletti/README.rst

 Not much to see yet, but there is some documentation_.

-Plugins are loaded dynamically fron the plugin/ folder, no additional changes to the code necessary.
+Paletti comes without plugins and pull request for plugins will be denied.
+However, since they are loaded dynamically from the plugins folder, it's just a matter of putting the files in there.
+Paletti can download plugins from a github repository, see the documentation/introduction for an example.

 .. _documentation: https://paletti.readthedocs.io